IJRR 2026

 Overall preview of GaRLILEO

 Overall preview of GaRLILEO.
 The four subfigures in the upper row present the problematic situations that quadrupedal robots may encounter while performing real-world tasks, while the yellow letters specify the situations and the red words explain the substantial issues generated from them.
 Two boxes in the left part of the lower row summarize the major contribution and method of GaRLILEO, which significantly reduces odometry error, especially in the vertical direction.
-Two graphs in the right part of the lower row present the short experimental results, showing the accuracy of GaRLILEO in multiple sequences that include loops, sharp turns, and staircases.
+Two graphs in the right part of the lower row present the short experimental results, showing the accuracy of GaRLILEO in multiple sequences that include loops, sharp turns, and staircases, where most baselines fail to maintain accuracy in odometry estimation.

 Abstract